Guidelines for the Production of Party Broadcasts

 It is the responsibility of the political party to ensure that all permissions and third party rights (such as for music and archive footage) required for broadcast and online publication have been secured prior to transmission.
 Broadcasters may seek written confirmation of these rights clearances before transmission, following the delivery of the broadcast.

 The use of commercial “stock footage” is permitted, but identifiable individuals should not be featured unless specific consent has been obtained from those individuals for the use of their image in the party political broadcast.

-Subject to the Rules of Coverage for the respective institutions, extracts of recordings from proceedings in the Westminster Parliament, the Scottish Parliament, the National Assembly of Wales, the Northern Ireland Assembly and the London Assembly may be used, featuring a speech or extract by a member of the party making the broadcast, where that member’s consent has been obtained.
+Subject to the Rules of Coverage for the respective institutions, extracts of recordings from proceedings in the Westminster Parliament, the Scottish Parliament, Senedd - the Welsh Parliament, the Northern Ireland Assembly and the London Assembly may be used, featuring a speech or extract by a member of the party making the broadcast, where that member’s consent has been obtained.
 Extracts in sound or vision featuring members not of the party making the broadcast require the consent of the member and the other party concerned.
-Wide shots of the chambers of the National Assembly of Wales, Scottish Parliament and Northern Ireland Assembly are allowed, but wide shots of Westminster chambers during sittings are not.
+Wide shots of the chambers of the Scottish Parliament, Senedd - the Welsh Parliament and Northern Ireland Assembly are allowed, but wide shots of Westminster chambers during sittings are not.